-The left half of \Cref{fig:model} shows the overall architecture of our MultiResFormer.
+The MultiResFormer model consists of a stack of $N$ MultiResFormer blocks, a linear prediction head, and a normalization--denormalization layer pair.
 At the beginning, we apply instance normalization to the input series so that the input to the subsequent MultiResFormer blocks has zero-mean and unit-variance along the temporal dimension; at the end, instance de-normalization is applied to restore the first two moments of the look-back window back to the prediction series.
 These coupled operations, referred to as Reversible Instance Normalization (RevIN) \cite{Kim2022Reversible}, are also applied in previous work \cite{Nie2023Time,Wu2023TimesNet} to tackle temporal distribution shift which is common in real-world time series.
-In between RevIN, a stack of $N$ MultiResFormer blocks are applied to produce a representation of the input series, followed by a linear prediction head which projects the output of the final MultiResFormer block to produce the prediction of the future time stepss (i.e., from $\mathbb{R}^{I \times V}$ to $\mathbb{R}^{O \times V}$).
+In between RevIN, $N$ MultiResFormer blocks are applied to produce a representation of the input series, followed by a linear prediction head which projects the output of the final MultiResFormer block to produce the prediction of the future time steps (i.e., from $\mathbb{R}^{I \times V}$ to $\mathbb{R}^{O \times V}$).
 Note that the prediction head is shared across variates to learn cross-variate characteristics and to reduce the number of parameters.

-MultiResFormer adopts an encoder-only architecture.
-However, in contrast to the encoder in previous time series Transformers which contains an embedding layer and generates a high-dimensional representation for each time step \cite{Zhou2021Informer,Wu2021Autoformer,Zhou2022FEDformer} or patch \cite{Nie2023Time,Zhang2023Crossformer}, the output of the MultiResFormer encoder is of the same shape as the input series, i.e., it has a shape of $I \times V$.
-This is achieved via our in-block patching and aggregation design and could significantly reduce the parameter overhead of the linear prediction head compared to the state-of-the-art patch-based encoder-only PatchTST \cite{Nie2023Time}.
-As we will show in \Cref{sec:efficiency}, MultiResFormer achieves the best performance with the fewest number of parameters.
+Prior time series Transformers either generate a high-dimensional representation for each time step \cite{Zhou2021Informer,Wu2021Autoformer,Zhou2022FEDformer} or each patch of time steps \cite{Nie2023Time,Zhang2023Crossformer}, so that the encoder output may have a different shape than the input.
+However, MultiResFormer ensures that the encoder output has the same shape $I \times V$ as the input series.
+This is achieved using the in-block patching and aggregation design and has the additional benefit of significantly reducing the parameter overhead of the linear prediction head (compared to the state-of-the-art patch-based PatchTST model \cite{Nie2023Time}).
+As we empirically demonstrate in \Cref{sec:efficiency}, MultiResFormer achieves a strong trade-off between performance and number of parameters.